FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Discussion:

-MLRsearch implementation MAY return additional data in the Controller Output, for example number of trials performed and the total Search duration.
+MLRsearch implementation MAY return additional data in the Controller Output, for example number of trials performed and the total Search Duration.

-{::comment}

-    TODO-P0: "max search time exceeded" flag?

-{:/comment}

 ## MLRsearch Architecture